Vice-president of Zimbabwe

-Under the ruling ZANU–PF party, the vice-presidential post ranked first in the order of succession has traditionally been reserved for a representative of the party's historical ZANU wing (mainly ethnic Shona), while the other vice-presidential post has gone to a representative of the party's historical ZAPU wing (mainly ethnic Northern Ndebele).
+Under the ruling ZANU–PF party, the office of first vice-president has traditionally been reserved for a senior member of the party's historical ZANU wing (primarily associated with the Shona majority), while the second vice-president has been reserved for a senior member of the historical ZAPU wing (primarily associated with the Ndebele).
+This informal arrangement has been a key feature of post-independence power-sharing within the ruling party.